 Operators and distinguishers

-If you are looking for certain content on internet you should use the quotation marks “ “ for better and more exact results.
-For example, instead of just writing experience miraculous Sri Lanka which will provide all results containing those words, put the whole construction between quotation marks into Google’s search box and it will show only the ones that contain that full sentence.
+If you are looking for certain content on the internet, you should use the quotation marks ” ” for better and more exact results.
+For example, instead of just writing experience miraculous Sri Lanka, which will provide all results containing those words, put the whole construction between quotation marks into Google’s search box, and it will show only the ones that contain that full sentence.

 Google also has the ability to search for a particular phrase on a specific site.
-Say you want to buy a new car of a special brand on a specific site which hasn’t got a built-in search service.
-Just type site:nameofthesite.com in the search field and Google will do the job for you; for example:
+Say you want to buy a new car of a special brand on a specific site that hasn’t got a built-in search service.
+Just type site:nameofthesite.com in the search field, and Google will do the job for you; for example: